University of Newcastle

 Academic requirements

-- Applicants must have an undergraduate degree (AQF level 7 equivalent), or higher, in a cognate field of study, including data science/analytics, statistics, computer science, engineering, mathematics, information technology, finance, econometrics, or physics.
+- Applicants must have an undergraduate degree (AQF level 7 equivalent) or higher, in a cognate field of study, including data science/analytics, statistics, computer science, engineering, mathematics, information technology, finance, econometrics or physics.

-- Applicants with an undergraduate degree (AQF level 7 equivalent), or higher, in other areas with significant quantitative components, including accounting, business, or commerce will be assessed for entry on a case by case basis.
+- Applicants with an undergraduate degree (AQF level 7 equivalent) or higher, in other areas with significant quantitative components, including accounting, business or commerce, will be assessed for entry on a case-by-case basis.

 English language requirements